WHAT HAPPENS AT A SMALL GROUP MEETING?

 HOW LONG DOES A TYPICAL SMALL GROUP STAY TOGETHER?

-Most Small Groups meet for a semester.
+Groups meet throughout the year.
 This way, new people can join groups easily and regularly.
-Also, the semester format allows you to try multiple groups each year.
 As relationships form, some groups choose to stay together for consecutive semesters, but new members are always welcome.

 IS THERE CHILDCARE AVAILABLE?